shoeffner/mthesis/src/models_and_methods.md

 ![\Gaze{}'s program architecture.](missing){ #fig:gazearch }

-At the heart of \Gaze{} lies the pipeline.
-Each step follows the same interface and has to implement two methods: `void process(util::Data&)` and `void visualize(util::Data&)`.
+Each pipeline step follows the same interface and has to implement two methods: `void process(util::Data&)` and `void visualize(util::Data&)`.
 The process method mutates the data object by performing some calculations and storing the result back.
 By